ScilifelabDataCentre/RDM-guidelines/content/data-life-cycle/share.md

 <div class="collapse" id="collapseExample13">
   <div class="card card-body">
   <span>
-  Figshare is a general-purpose repository used by researchers in numerous disciplines.
+  Figshare is an open data, general-purpose, repository used by researchers in numerous disciplines.
 It can be used for sharing basically any kind of data, but also for just describing data stored elsewhere.
-Figshare is an open data repository used by researchers in numerous disciplines.
   </span>
   <br>
   <a class="link-teal" href="https://figshare.com" target="_blank"><b>Visit Figshare <i class="bi bi-box-arrow-up-right"></i></b></a>